There is no replacement for the half-century-old An-24, Yak-40, and L-410: the aviation industry will dig into the budget

 Oleg Panteleev, aviation expert

-339 aircraft and 200 helicopters may be retired from the fleet of Russian airlines by the end of 2030, warned the head of Rosaviation Dmitry Yadrov.
-Currently, 1088 aircraft are "on wing", 47 aircraft are not in operation.
+339 aircraft and 200 helicopters may leave the fleet of Russian airlines by the end of 2030, warned Dmitry Yadrov, head of Rosaviatsia.
+Currently, there are 1,088 aircraft "on wing", and 47 aircraft are not in operation.

 Read more materials: